 fr.
 Gerard TIMONER III

 Fr.
 Gerard Francisco Parco Timoner III, who hails from the Province of Camarines Norte, in the Philippines, was appointed as the new Master of the Order in 2019.
-Before, he was the immediate past Socius of the Master for Asia-Pacific and prior to that was the Prior Provincial of the Dominican Province of the Philippines.
-His formal assignment in the Province is in the Priory of Saint Thomas Aquinas in the University of Santo Tomas (UST), where he was once the Vice-Rector for Religious Affairs and Rector of the Central (Interdiocesan) Seminary.
-In 2014, Fr.
-Timoner was named a member of the International Theological Commission by Pope Francis himself.
-As the new Master of the Order, Fr.
-Timoner now takes over as UST’s Grand Chancellor.
+Before assuming this role, he was the immediate past Socius of the Master for Asia-Pacific and the Prior Provincial of the Dominican Province of the Philippines.
+His formal assignment in the Province was in the Priory of Saint Thomas Aquinas in the University of Santo Tomas (UST), where he served as the Vice-Rector for Religious Affairs and Rector of the Central (Interdiocesan) Seminary.
+In 2014, fr.
+Gerard was named a member of the International Theological Commission by Pope Francis.
+As the new Master of the Order, fr.
+Gerard is also the current Grand Chancellor of UST.

 sr. Margaret MAYCE

 Sr. Margaret Mayce is a member of the Sisters of St. Dominic, Congregation of the Holy Cross, Amityville, New York.
 Prior to her election as International Coordinator of Dominican Sisters International Confederation (DSIC), she served as the Representative of the NGO Dominican Leadership Conference at the UN in New York.
-In this capacity, Margaret served as Chair of the NGO Committee for Social Development from 2012-2016, and Chair of the NGO Mining Working Group from 2017-2019.
-While at the UN, she was engaged in a wide range of issues, including poverty eradication; sustainable development and climate change; the plight of women and girls worldwide; and financing for sustainable development.
-She brings the rich Dominican tradition of advocacy on behalf of human rights to all that she does.
-From 2001-2007, she served on her Congregation’s Leadership Team as Councilor for Ministry and was elected to membership on the National Board of the Leadership Conference of Women Religious (LCWR).
-She has also served as the Director of Hispanic Ministry for the Diocese of Rockville Centre, NY, and lived and worked in the Dominican Republic for three years.
-She holds a B.A. in Sociology; a Masters in International Political Economic Development; a Certificate in Pastoral Spanish; and a Certificate in Preaching.
+In this capacity, sr. Margaret served as Chair of the NGO Committee for Social Development from 2012 to 2016, and Chair of the NGO Mining Working Group from 2017 to 2019.
+While at the UN, she was engaged in a wide range of issues, including poverty eradication; sustainable development and climate change; the plight of women and girls worldwide and financing for sustainable development.
+She brings the rich Dominican tradition of advocating for human rights that transcends all she does.
+From 2001 to 2007, she served on her Congregation’s Leadership Team as Councillor for Ministry and was elected to the membership on the National Board of the Leadership Conference of Women Religious (LCWR).
+She has also served as the Director of the Hispanic Ministry for the Diocese of Rockville Centre, NY, and lived and worked in the Dominican Republic for three years.
+She holds a Bachelor’s in Sociology; a Master’s in International Political Economic Development; a certificate in Pastoral Spanish and a certificate in Preaching.

 fr.
 Benjamin EARL